ammsimmons/binorg_decoding/README.md

 https://ucdavis.box.com/s/aecglu8zqox52nc94f5jywj9mxktbf57

 Background:
 The scripts we use are an updated version of those found in Bae & Luck (2018).
-If you wish to see those on OSF, see them on this link https://osf.io/bpexa/
+If you wish to see those on OSF, see them on this link https://osf.io/bpexa/ \
-Our scripts above are much simpler to use for your own data than these original 2018 scripts.
+Our scripts above are much easier to adapt to use for your own data than the original 2018 scripts.